-Because the Thoma Bravo Funds will initially own shares of our common stock, representing approximately % of the voting power of our issued and outstanding capital stock following the completion of this offering, we will be a controlled company as of the completion of the offering under the Sarbanes-Oxley Act, and the rules of the New York Stock Exchange, or the NYSE.
+Assuming the sale by us of 34,000,000 shares of common stock in this offering, the Thoma Bravo Funds will initially own 199,668,920 shares of our common stock, representing approximately 70.9% of the voting power of our issued and outstanding capital stock following the completion of this offering (or 69.7% of our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares from us is exercised in full), and, as such, we will be a controlled company as of the completion of the offering under the Sarbanes-Oxley Act, and the rules of the New York Stock Exchange, or the NYSE.
 As a controlled company, a majority of our board of directors is not required to be independent, and we are not required to form independent compensation and nominating and corporate governance committees of our board of directors.
-As a controlled company, we will remain subject to rules of the Sarbanes-Oxley Act and the NYSE that require us to have an audit committee outpendent directors.
-Under these rules, we must have at least one independent director on our audit committee within 90 days of the listing date, and at least three directors, all of whom must be independent, on our audit committee within one year of the listing date.
-We expect to have independent directors upon the closing of this offering, of whom will qualify as independent for audit committee purposes.
+As a controlled company, we will remain subject to rules of the Sarbanes-Oxley Act and the NYSE that require us to have an audit committee composed entirely of independent directors.
+Under these rules, we must have at least one independent director on our audit committee by the date our common stock is listed on the NYSE, at least two independent directors on our audit committee within 90 days of the listing date, and at least three directors, all of whom must be independent, on our audit committee within one year of the listing date.
+We expect to have six independent directors upon the closing of this offering, of whom two will qualify as independent for audit committee purposes.